Bumblebee Gravity -- Lessons from Perturbation Theory: Abstract

 \section{Abstract}

-These proceedings summarize some recent efforts in understanding a class of vector-tensor theories known as {\it bumblebee} models, which spontaneously break local Lorentz and diffeomorphism invariance.
-Using cosmological perturbation theory on an exact dS background, we find that for non-minimal coupling to gravity, the theory contains a ghost mode unless a degeneracy condition is imposed, after which the model becomes a subset of generalized Proca theory.
-We go further to show that scalar perturbations become strongly coupled in the minimal-coupling limit, which shows the necessity of the non-minimal coupling.
-Moreover, we find a constraint on the bumblebee field from the speed of tensor modes on the order of $10^{-15}$.
+These proceedings summarise some recent efforts in understanding a class of vector-tensor theories known as {\it bumblebee} models, which spontaneously break local Lorentz and diffeomorphism invariance.
+Using cosmological perturbation theory on an FLRW background, we find that for non-minimal coupling to gravity, the theory contains a ghost mode unless degeneracy conditions are imposed, after which the model becomes a subset of generalised Proca theory, and the potential is then completely fixed by the background equations.
+We find a constraint on the bumblebee field from the speed of tensor modes on the order of $10^{-15}$.
+We go further to show that scalar perturbations do not propagate at the linear level, indicating that the theory is pathological around dynamical cosmological backgrounds, a result which is independent of the form of the potential.

 \bodymatter